Charanga celebrates 20th anniversary 1997 – 2017

-Charanga is proud to announce that 2016 is the twentieth anniversary of the company’s launch which took place in Bolton, Lancashire in 1996.
+Charanga is proud to announce that 2017 is the twentieth anniversary of the company”s first music education technology product – Guitar Coach.
 For the past two decades Charanga has been at the forefront of music education technology, working tirelessly to produce modern, digitally-driven resources for teachers and learners.

 Charanga was founded by Royal College of Music graduate Mark Burke and computer scientist Paul Fletcher.
 Mark and Paul were friends from a very early age.
 They went to school together in Bolton and played in the same Thornleigh football team.
 While following different career paths, Mark in music and Paul in technology, they came together again in 1996 to form Charanga with the aim of combining their skills to build a new type of teaching and learning resource where people could use their personal computers to help them learn to play musical instruments.

 Charanga launched its first product in 1997 – a CD-ROM called Guitar Coach.
 At the time Guitar Coach was considered pioneering in its use of technology while being accessible to anyone who had a computer and wanted to learn guitar.